-I-S

-Although documents are in place detailing a response from safety infrastructure at the "30,000 foot" level, at issue is the actual preparedness of our community at "ground zero", and our ability to respond to the immediate needs of our citizens in the event of a major natural disaster.

-G-S

-Prepare the community at the "citizen level" to respond during the first few hours and days of a major natural disaster.

-P-S

-Direct a coalition of the Borrego Springs Fire Department, Borrego Water District, the Medical Center, and Borrego Springs Unified School District to identify and train a community Disaster Response Task Force that, working with local and county responder networks, will design and stand ready to implement a local "first response".
+- Issue-S 2.1 Although documents are in place detailing a response from safety infrastructure at the "30,000 foot" level, at issue is the actual preparedness of our community at "ground zero", and our ability to respond to the immediate needs of our citizens in the event of a major natural disaster. - Goal-S 2.1 A prepared community at the "citizen level" to respond during the first few hours and days of a major natural disaster. - Policy-S 2.1.1 Encourage the development of a coalition of the Borrego Springs Fire Department, Borrego Water District, the Medical Center, and Borrego Springs Unified School District to identify and train a community Disaster Response Task Force that, working with local and county responder networks, will design and stand ready to implement a local "first response".